unrevealedtech/unrevealed/packages/serverless/README.md

 ### Type safety

-You can make the `identify` and `isFeatureEnabled` functions type safe by using the [code generator](/packages/cli), and defining the traits of your users and teams in the app.
+You can make the `identify`, `isFeatureEnabled` and `getEnabledFeatures` functions type safe by using the [code generator](/packages/cli), and defining the traits of your users and teams in the app.